rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 3. **How to integrate work among groups working sequential shifts ...**

-   ... instead of limiting capacity to a single cabal of workers.
+   This avoid limiting capacity to a single cabal of workers.

    Git repositories identify every line changed, when it was made, and who did it.